sporcina/dynamodb-connector/README.md

 ![Alt text](/readme_images/Execute_Stories_In_IntelliJ.png "Executing the acceptance tests from Intelli-J")

-note: The tests will create a new table titled "DynamoDbConnectorTestTable_toDelete", exercise it with documents, and then delete it.
-Creating a new DynamoDB table takes time, so to save some when running future tests, disable or don't run the "delete table" test.
+The tests will create a new table titled "DynamoDbConnectorTestTable_toDelete", exercise it with documents, and then delete it.
+Creating a new DynamoDB table takes time, so to save some, the test that deletes the table is disabled using
+@Ignore.
+Ultimately, the proper way to execute these tests would be to include the creation and deletion of the table in each test to make them independent of each other.
+There are other solutions like using @Before/@After or
+@FixMethodOrder annotations.
+These solutions are generally discouraged since they introduce inter-test dependencies that is an additional complexity to the code to manage over time.

 Important Files